IBM/itaa-docs/docs/community-edition/CATips.md

 A second strategy is to copy style from known graphics.
 For example, the Annotation palette is provided both to create non-architectural content on a diagram, but also is available to copy the style to be applied to the UI element associated with an architectural element.
 Select the "Edit Style" on a *drawing element* and copy the contents of the Style, then select the "Edit Style" for the *drawing element* you wish to change and paste the copied style contents.
 In a similar way you can also copy the style from other palettes available other places.

 The third strategy is to build and maintain or just reuse content from one or more assets established primarily as a reusable element library.
 The intent here it to capture reusable "packages" that include architectural element (type), Name, Description, icon/visualization, and possibly additional attributes.
-An excellent example of this is the **Icon Library- IBM Cloud Architecture Center** that you can find via Search in Cognitive Architect.
+An excellent example of this is the **Icon Library- IBM Cloud Architecture Center** that you can find via Search in Community Edition.
 Here 1 or more AOD IT System View instances provide access to reusable content that one can copy from using the ["Resource > Copy from xxx" approach](../../master/docs/Overview-2.1.md#fine-grained-reuse).
 Note this approach is powerful beyond delivering a set of reusable elements for your diagrams.
 It can also be used to capture a reference set of other elements, such as typically used Architectural Decisions, Non-Functional Requirements, perhaps even Use Cases.
 Managing a reuse library help you and your team to consistently use the same artifacts across multiple architectures!

 ### Dependent and Linked Diagrams